-The change in cash flows provided by operating activities during the first three months of 2017 as compared to 2016 was due primarily to a net decrease of \$69.2 million resulting from fluctuations in our working capital accounts.
+Cash flows provided by operating activities decreased during the first six months of 2017 as compared to 2016 due primarily to fluctuations in accounts payable, accounts receivable and other working capital accounts.
+The change in cash flows from these fluctuations was partially offset by the increase in net income.

-The change in cash flows used in investing activities during the first three months of 2017 as compared to 2016 was due primarily to the timing of our capital expenditures under our capital expenditure programs.
+The change in cash flows used in investing activities during the first six months of 2017 as compared to 2016 was due to the timing of equipment purchases under our capital expenditure plans.
 Changes in our capital expenditures are more fully described below in "Capital Expenditures."

-The change in cash flows used in financing activities during the first three months of 2017 as compared to 2016 was due primarily to a \$44.6 million decrease in repurchases of our common stock.
-Although share repurchases were lower in the first quarter of 2017, we returned \$8.2 million of capital to our shareholders during the quarter through our first ever cash dividend payment.
-Our repurchases of common stock and dividend payment are more fully described below under "Stock Repurchase Program" and "Dividends to Shareholders," respectively.
+The change in cash flows used in financing activities during the first six months of 2017 as compared to 2016 was due primarily to fluctuations in our senior unsecured revolving line of credit, repurchases of common stock under our share repurchase program and the timing of scheduled principal payments under our long-term debt agreements.
+Additionally, in the first six months of 2017 our Board declared and we distributed \$16.5 million in dividends to our shareholders.
+Our repurchases of common stock and dividend payments are more fully described below under "Stock Repurchase Program" and "Dividends to Shareholders," respectively.

-We have three primary sources of available liquidity: cash and cash equivalents, cash flows from operations and available borrowings under our senior unsecured revolving credit agreement, which is described below.
+We have three primary sources of available liquidity: cash and cash equivalents, cash flows from operations and available borrowings under our senior unsecured revolving credit agreement, which are described below.
 We believe we also have sufficient access to debt and equity markets to provide other sources of liquidity, if needed.